LanguageGames-lab/philosophy-of-genai/README.md

 <br>

-### 2. From Logos to Statistics
+### 2. From Logos to Statistics: Governing AI through Environmental Design
 *From deductive logic to Floridi's Enveloping strategy: understanding the new paradigm.*

-This work is available in two versions:

 #### 🏛️ A. Full Paper (Philosophical & Technical)
 *The complete analysis featuring Wittgenstein's logical space and the theory of Enveloping.*